 Since none of us can know, now, whether any one of us will end up dependent or lacking in capacity, CASCAIDr’s point is that everyone needs health and social care services to be allocated lawfully, rationally and fairly.

-That’s why we think everyone will understand that this field of expertise needs to exist and thrive, and that access to legal advice must be available and affordable to those most in need.
+That’s why we think everyone will understand that this field of specialist legal expertise needs to exist and thrive, and that access to legal advice must be available and affordable to those most in need.

-As a Charity, CASCAIDr will be funded by donations from members of the public, and from housing and social care providers, advocacy organisations etc., service users, family members and carers – even social workers and other public sector professional individuals – anyone, that is, who shares our aims and objectives.
+As a Charity, CASCAIDr is be funded by donations from members of the public, and from housing and social care providers, advocacy organisations etc., service users, family members and carers – even social workers and other public sector professional individuals – anyone, that is, who shares our aims and objectives.

-We will also benefit from all profits made by our trading company, CASCAIDr Trading Ltd. This company will offer advice at a reasonable rate to individuals on matters outside of the scope of free and low cost advice provided by the Charity.
-Advice and training packages are also available for organisations, at rates ranging from £150-£750 per year, for webinar based training, access to a searchable Q&A database about law and some advice for subscribing organisations’ own or clients’ issues.
+We also benefit from all profits made by our trading company, CASCAIDr Trading Ltd. This company will offer advice at a reasonable rate to individuals on matters outside of the scope of free and low cost advice provided by the Charity.
+Advice and training packagesare also available for organisations, at rates ranging from £150-£750 per year, for webinar based training, access to a searchable Q&A database about law and some advice for subscribing organisations’ own or clients’ issues.

 We want enlightened business-savvy housing, health and social care providers, law firms and advocacy organisations all to contribute and/or invest in training packages.